 Charges are not made in respect of the services provided and, consequently, there is no financial burden to the users of those services, with the exception of rental charges to the residents of Carisbrooke, and modest and appropriate fees for the counselling service.
-Rent charged to the residents of Carisbrooke are largely defrayed by residents' Housing Benefit, which is paid directly to the charity under the terms of the tenancy agreements with the residents.
+Rent charged to the residents of Carisbrooke are largely defrayed by residents' welfare benefits.